 1 Scope

-The present document provides descriptions of principles for RAN intelligence enabled by AI, the functional framework (e.g. the AI functionality and the input/output of the component for AI enabled optimization) and use cases and solutions of AI enabled RAN.
+The present document provides descriptions of principles for RAN intelligence enabled by AI, the functional framework (e.g., the AI functionality and the input/output of the component for AI enabled optimization) and use cases and solutions of AI enabled RAN.

 The study is based on the current architecture and interfaces.